 I left the ruins feeling totally underwhelmed; I had NO idea what the ruins were, what century they were from or how important they were to the island’s history.

-We’ve now spent 17 days on Madeira and reflecting back I seem to have felt underwhelmed by much due to a total lack of information.
+In total we spent five weeks on Madeira and reflecting back I seem to have felt underwhelmed by much due to a total lack of information.
 Google has been useful but it hasn’t answered all my questions.